RibirX/Ribir/doc/framework.md

 ## Compose prefer

-Unlike many classic GUI framework, `Holiday` doesn't build on inherit mode.
-Because Rust not support inherit, `Holiday` built base on composition.
+Unlike many classic GUI framework, `Ribir` doesn't build on inherit mode.
+Because Rust not support inherit, `Ribir` built base on composition.
 For example, If you want give a `Button` widget opacity, it doesn't have a field named `opacity` give you to set the opacity, you should use a `Opacity` widget to do it, like:

 ```rust
 Opacity {